Sample – Fraud Risk Universe

 - Attendance!
 Perfect attendance or severe absenteeism.

-17. Remediate fraud risk by designing control activities or exiting/ending the activity, relationship, etc. Use the “four eyes principle”.
+Remediate fraud risk by designing control activities or exiting/ending the activity, relationship, etc. Use the “four eyes principle”.
 Ensure there is an appropriate segregation of duties.
+Note: Also use this to insure you have proper insurance coverages.

 Practice Pointer – Compliance, internal audit, legal, and the organization’s stakeholders can use the results of, or operationalize, the fraud risk assessment, which includes the identified “red flags” to fine tune controls, policies, procedures, training, and testing strategies/programs.